Stage two: Understanding your new role and general workplace information.

 How will I accrue seniority?
 As a new hire to Fraser Health, you will accrue seniority during the work component of the program only.
 If you previously held a position within Fraser Health home support prior to commencing the HCAP program, any hours spent in the work or education component will be included in seniority accrual.

-Yes, union dues are deducted from the stipend as required.
+Yes, union dues are deducted from your pay.

 Where can I find my pay and benefit information, and update my personal information if needed?

 If you work for Fraser Health home support, you may access your pay and benefit information by clicking the myFHInfo button on the Pulse landing page then logging in.
 You may also access your pay and benefit information from home by clicking here.
 You can make updates to your personal information on myFHInfo as well.